 Depending on the response they received from the audience, the creators took their way.
 Not all continued.
 Many made changes to survive and add to their audience.

-Loss of work, reduction in incomes and hope about the creators economy is what pushed people to enter it.
+Loss of work, reduction in incomes and hope about the creators economy are what pushed people to enter it.
 It is still too early to say how many have succeeded in creating an income source.
-An income source at least equal to their primary income source.
+An income source is at least equal to their primary income source.

 The addition of new content creators during the pandemic also served as a boon to the audience.
 People consuming the content had more options from a new breed of content creators.
-We saw a lot of people putting out great content which was not existing earlier.
+We saw a lot of people putting out great content which did not exist earlier.
 The constant urge for new content was satisfied during the pandemic.